gitmotion/gitmotion/README.md

 Firefox <img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/firefox/firefox-original.svg" width="15" height="15" />
 and more! | Self-Hosted, Cloud, Privacy Focused Solutions

-Thank you to all those out there creating some awesome tech, you are truly inspiring 💯 because of you I'm loving this opensource and self-hosted world!
+Thank you to all those out there creating some awesome tech, you are truly inspiring 💯

 Follow me on my journey!